michael-s-downs/thethingineed/README.md

 "Q_INFO_INDEXING": "" // Name of the queue for the indexing subcomponent
 ```

-After that, you need to create an environment with Python 3.11 and install the required packages listed in the "requirements.txt" file:
+After that, you need to create an environment with <i>Python 3.11</i> and install the required packages listed in the "requirements.txt" file:

 ```sh
 pip install -r "**path to the requirements.txt file**"
 ```

-Once everything above is configured, you need to run the main.py file from the integration-receiver subcomponent, and call the /process endpoint with body and headers similar to the following example:
+Once everything above is configured, you need to run the <i>main.py</i> file from the integration-receiver subcomponent, and call the <i>/process</i> endpoint with body and headers similar to the following example:

 ```python